The Basics of Keyword Research

 Keyword research can seem daunting.
 It’s easy to create a long list of potential phrases, but narrowing them down can be a bigger challenge.

-We’re a team of SEO experts that specialise in helping businesses kick their goals.
+We’re a team of SEO experts who specialise in helping businesses kick their goals.
 We design tailored SEO strategies that suit your business, customers, competitors, products and ambitions.
 If you’re dreaming of growing your business, we’d love to put together an SEO strategy that helps you get there.

 Contact us to find out more, or book a strategy session today!